yashvadhvani/blue-sky-backend/README.md

 4. Wait for the services to start.
 The `blue-sky-backend` service will automatically run migrations and start the backend server.

 5. Once the services are up and running, you can access the Blue Sky Analytics backend at `http://localhost:3000`.
-The PostgreSQL database is available at `localhost:5432`.
+The PostgreSQL db is available at `localhost:5432`.

 ## Service Details